 terrorism, each of us has an obligation to honor the service of all who

-you to participate in the caucuses here in Iowa and vote for the candidate
+you to participate in the primaries here in Tennessee and vote for the candidate

 of your choice."